seccijr/osapiens-backend-challenge/README.md

 ### Response Codes

 - **200 OK**: Request successful
-- **201 Created**: Resource successfully created
+- **202 Created**: Workflow successfully created
-- **400 Bad Request**: Invalid request parameters
+- **400 Bad Request**: The workflow is not yet completed
-- **404 Not Found**: Resource not found
+- **404 Not Found**: The workflow ID does not exist
-- **409 Conflict**: Resource state conflict (e.g., workflow already completed)
 - **500 Internal Server Error**: Server-side error

 ## Testing

 This project was developed using Test-Driven Development (TDD), with tests written before implementation.
-The test suite covers unit, integration, and end-to-end tests.
+The test suite covers unit and integration tests.

 ### Running Unit Tests